-Protecting people's futures

-A guide to the Pension Protection Levy 2020/21

-About this booklet

-This booklet is designed to help you understand your pension protection levy invoice and tell you what to do if you have any questions.
+Protecting people's futures A guide to the Pension Protection Levy 2021/22 About this booklet This booklet is designed to help you understand your pension protection levy invoice and tell you what to do if you have any questions.
 It is intended to complement the invoice so we suggest they are kept together.

-Where words or terms are capitalised they should be interpreted as in the 2020/21 Levy Rules (Determination).

-Inside, we make frequent references to pages on our website.
+Where words or terms are capitalised they should be interpreted as in the 2021/22 Levy Rules.
+Inside, we make frequent references to pages on our website (ppf.co.uk).
 This booklet is available on our website should you wish to print further copies.
 If you view the booklet online you will be able to follow links within the document to additional information on our website.

-Pension Protection Fund (PPF)

-In April 2005, the Pension Protection Fund was set up to protect members of eligible defined benefit and hybrid pension schemes when the employer becomes insolvent and the scheme cannot afford to pay members' benefits at PPF levels of compensation.
+About the PPF and partner organisations In April 2005, the Pension Protection Fund (PPF) was set up to protect members of eligible defined benefit and hybrid pension schemes when the employer becomes insolvent and the scheme cannot afford to pay members' benefits at PPF levels of compensation.
 The PPF was established by Parliament in the Pensions Act 2004 and is a public corporation, independent from Government.

-Pension Protection Levy

-The annual levy on schemes eligible for PPF protection is one of four ways that the PPF is funded.
-We also generate income from:

-- recoveries of money and other assets from insolvent employers of schemes that we take on - taking on the assets of schemes that transfer to us, and - returns on our own investments.
+Pension Protection Levy The annual levy on schemes eligible for PPF protection is one of four ways that the PPF is funded.
+We also generate income from: - recoveries of money and other assets from insolvent employers of schemes that we take on; - taking on the assets of schemes that transfer to us; and - returns on our own investments.

-Experian

-Experian is the business information supplier that provides the PPF with insolvency risk scores and associated Levy Bands and Rates for most employers and guarantors of schemes that pay the pension protection levy.
+Dun and Bradstreet (D&B) D&B provide the PPF with insolvency risk scores and associated Levy Bands and Rates for most employers and guarantors of schemes that pay the pension protection levy.
 You can find out more about averaging of monthly scores, the allocation to one of ten Levy Bands and the corresponding Levy Rates later on in this booklet.
-Scheme trustees and employers can access their monthly scores and other information through the Pension Protection Score Portal.
+Scheme trustees and employers can access their monthly scores and other information through the Pension Protection Score Portal (ppf.co.uk/scores).